A desingularization of the moduli space of rank 2 Higgs bundles over a curve: Preliminaries

 A \textit{family of specializations of} $M(r)$ \textit{parametrized by a noetherian} $\cc$-\textit{scheme} $T$ is an $\mathcal{O}_{T}-$algebra $B$ such that for all $t\in T$ there is a neighborhood $T_1$ of $t$ and a morphism $f:T_{1}\rightarrow \cA_r$ satisfying $f^{*}(W)\cong B|_{T_1}$.

 Let $\fS_r$ be the functor from the category of schemes of finite type over $\cc$ to the category of sets which to each $\cc$-scheme $T$ associates the set of isomorphism classes of families of specializations of $M(r)$ parametrized by $T$.
-It is known that $\fS_r$ is represented by $\cA_r$ and $\cA_2$ is smooth (See Chapter 5-I in \cite{Se82}).
+It is known that $\fS_r$ is represented by $\cA_r$ and $\cA_2$ is smooth (See \cite[Chapter 5-I]{Se82}).

-To define the canonical subschemes of $\cA_2$, we need the concept of \textit{generalized conic bundle} in the sense of \cite{Bal} as follows.